Click the links below to view information about activities for this park.

 Poplar Point Campground: This easy 2-mile trail winds its way from loop B to loop J and can be accessed from each camping loop.
 Hikers can see some of our most interesting flowering trees such as Fringetree, Magnolia, Sourwood, Dogwood and Witch Hazel.
 Poplar Point Campground is for registered campers only.

 Picnicking: Ebenezer Church, Parker's Creek, Seaforth, Vista Point and White Oak Recreation Areas offer picturesque spots for picnicking.
 Picnic tables, grills and trash containers are provided, and drinking water is located nearby.
 Picnic shelters are available in each of these areas.
 The shelters can be reserved for a fee.
 Otherwise, they are available on a first-come, first-served basis.
-Reservation forms can be downloaded from our Forms link on the left.

 Swimming: Sandy beaches are offered to day visitors at Ebenezer Church, Seaforth, Parker's Creek and White Oak Recreation Areas.
 Crosswinds Campground, Poplar Point and Vista Point offer sandy swim beaches for use by campers only.
 Closely supervise children at all times and outfit them with personal flotation devices when they are in or near water.